zendframework/zend-expressive/doc/book/features/router/fast-route.md

         ],
         'factories' => [
             //..
-            // Add this line (the router instance is now built in a factory) Zend\Expressive\Router\RouterInterface::class => Zend\Expressive\Router\FastRouteRouterFactory::class,
+            // Add this line (the router instance is now built "in the factory") Zend\Expressive\Router\RouterInterface::class => Zend\Expressive\Router\FastRouteRouterFactory::class,
             //..
         ],